John Mason Loomis: Military service

 Loomis's regiment participated in the Battle of Island Number Ten, the Battle of Iuka, the Siege of Corinth, the Siege of Vicksburg, the Battle of Jackson, Mississippi, the Second Battle of Chattanooga and the Battle of Farmington, Tennessee.
 The St. Louis Globe Democrat reported that he acquitted himself well as he rallied his men at the Second Battle of Chattanooga.
 He led the 26th at the Battle of Missionary Ridge.
 One memorial tribute described the regiment's effort as a great achievement for a group of citizen soldiers.

-During his army career he commanded the First Brigade - Second Division of the Army of the Mississippi (1862); Second Brigade - Second Division (1862), First Brigade - First Division (1863), and First Brigade - Fourth Division (1863–64) of the Army of the Tennessee.
+During his army career he commanded the First Brigade – Second Division of the Army of the Mississippi (1862); Second Brigade – Second Division (1862), First Brigade – First Division (1863), and First Brigade – Fourth Division (1863–64) of the Army of the Tennessee.
 He also commanded the First Division, 16th Army Corps of the Army of the Tennessee.

 Loomis hoped for promotion to brigadier general and was recommended twice by General Ulysses S. Grant and once by General William T. Sherman for the post, but was turned down.
 Loomis also served with the 16th Corps Support Group.
 Loomis fought in 57 battles and skirmishes and marched with his men for more than 6,900 mi.
 He resigned his commission on April 30, 1864, due to fatigue.
 He returned to Chicago and became a prominent real estate owner who was also active in support of veteran affairs.

+After the war, Colonel Loomis became a Companion of the Illinois Commandery of the Military Order of the Loyal Legion of the United States.